Xquik uses API key authentication for all developer-facing endpoints.Documentation Index

 After completing the payment, retry the request with a payment credential:Receipt header

-See the MPP overview for the full list of 16 endpoints, pricing, and intent types.MPP only applies to X-API read-only endpoints.
-All other endpoints require an API key or session cookie.
+See the MPP overview for the full list of 31 endpoints, pricing, and intent types.MPP only applies to eligible X-API read-only endpoints.
+Media downloads, private reads, write actions, and all other endpoints require an API key or session cookie.

 Key management